A Monte Carlo framework for noncontinuous interactions between particles and classical fields: noncontinuous interactions between fields and particles

 \subsection{Modeling of energy transfers}

 In Sect.\ \ref{sec:EnergyTransfer}, the mathematical framework for energy and momentum transfer has been discussed.
 To apply this method to physical systems, additional modeling has to be done.
-The above method describes how to transfer a given amount of energy $\Delta E$ and momentum $\Delta \bvec{P}$ to or from a scalar field at a given interaction point $\bvec{x}$ and time $t_i$.
+The above method describes, how to transfer a given amount of energy $\Delta E$ and momentum $\Delta \bvec{P}$ to or from a scalar field at a given interaction point $\bvec{x}$ and time $t_i$.
 To realize this method in a transport or Monte-Carlo simulation, appropriate values for $\Delta E$, $\Delta \bvec{P}$, $\bvec{x}$ and $t_i$ have to be defined.
-Motivated by the stochastic interpretation of interaction cross-sections, a probability distribution for energy and momentum exchanges can be defined:
+Motivated by the stochastic interpretation of interaction cross sections, a probability distribution for energy and momentum exchanges,

-which has to be derived according to the physical problem, in Sect.\ \ref{sec:TestCalculations} we will give various examples, calculations and results for such a modeling.
-In general the probability distribution (\ref{theory:interactionProbability}) can have a memory kernel and can depend on the whole history with $P \left ( \Delta E, \Delta \bvec{P}, t \right)$, but we will use the Markov-approximation in which only the current system state is important for future events, and (\ref{theory:interactionProbability}) depends on the time-step size, $\Delta t$, only.
+can be defined, which has to be derived according to the physical model; in Sect.\ \ref{sec:TestCalculations} we will give various examples, calculations and results for such a modeling.
+In general, the probability distribution (\ref{theory:interactionProbability}) can have a memory kernel and can depend on the whole history with $P \left ( \Delta E, \Delta \bvec{P}, t \right)$, but we will use the Markov approximation in which only the current system state is important for future events, and (\ref{theory:interactionProbability}) depends on the time-step size, $\Delta t$, only.